Oscillations in weighted arithmetic sums: Computations

 We note that the function $W(x)$ may be amenable to some further analysis.
 As in \eqref{eqnhDef}, the corresponding Dirichlet function in this case is

 for $\sigma >1$, and using methods similar to that employed to create \eqref{chalk} for $h(s)$, one may show that

 where

 which converges for $\sigma>1/5$.
-However, the function $J(s+1/2)/(s+1/2)$ has poles of order~$2$ on the imaginary axis, as well as one of order $3$ at the origin, so the result of Anderson and Stark \eqref{eqnAndStark} is not directly applicable.
-We leave this to future work.
+The function $J(s+1/2)/(s+1/2)$ has poles of order~$2$ on the imaginary axis, as well as one of order $3$ at the origin.
+We can manipulate this to ensure that the result of Anderson and Stark \eqref{eqnAndStark} is applicable.
+However, some additional complications arise, which we hope to address in future work.